 Please refer to Code 56 for the postage price.

-Arno, the artist who painted the watercolour reproduced in this print, is a complete mystery.
-There is absolutely NO information about him on the internet, and nobody seems to know who he is, if he is still alive...
+Arno, the artist who painted the watercolour reproduced in this offset lithograph, is a complete mystery.
+There is absolutely NO information about him on the internet, and nobody seems to know who he is, or if he is still alive...

 Paris has always been full of wonderful painters who capture beautiful scenes of the fine city.
 You can see them in Montmartre, of course, at the Place du Tertre, but also near the Eiffel Tower, Place des Vosges, near bridges, in parks...